-1. How may the character of a ruler be determined?

-2. What is always the basis of a rebellion?

-3. With whom does a rebellion originate?

-4. What is it that a rebel hopes to improve, and how?

-5. How does he try to gain sympathizers?

-6. How can it be demonstrated that a rebel can really improve the condition of oppressed subjects?

-7. How does a rebellion reflect upon the incumbent ruler?

-8. What is required to subdue a rebellion satisfactorily to all concerned?

-9. What can be said of free moral agency?
-Lesson XXIV, paragraph 1.

-10. With whom did the rebellion in heaven originate, and how?
-Give two references.

-11. Explain how he set the law of God aside.

-.12.
-What did Satan wish to accomplish by this rebellion?

-13. Explain how this rebellion dishonors God.

-14. Why did God permit Satan to continue his opposition against the government of heaven?

-15. How many angels united with Satan in this rebellion?
+- 1. How may the character of a ruler be determined? - 2.
+What is always the basis of a rebellion? - 3.
+With whom does a rebellion originate? - 4.
+What is it that a rebel hopes to improve, and how? - 5.
+How does he try to gain sympathizers? - 6.
+How can it be demonstrated that a rebel can really improve the condition of oppressed subjects? - 7.
+How does a rebellion reflect upon the incumbent ruler? - 8.
+What is required to subdue a rebellion satisfactorily to all concerned? - 9.
+What can be said of free moral agency?
+Lesson XXIV, paragraph 1. - 10.
+With whom did the rebellion in heaven originate, and how?
+Give two references. - 11.
+Explain how he set the law of God aside. - 12.
+What did Satan wish to accomplish by this rebellion? - 13.
+Explain how this rebellion dishonors God. - 14.
+Why did God permit Satan to continue his opposition against the government of heaven? - 15.
+How many angels united with Satan in this rebellion?

-16. Relate how Satan prevailed upon man to join him in the rebellion.

-17. How many commands did man transgress by the fall?

-18. Explain how Satan became the prince and ruler of this world.

-19. Explain how Satan tries to get man to reject God's law; and tell why.

-20. What does he lead sinners to believe that they are?
-Lesson XXVI, paragraphs 5-7.

-21. What may be said of Satan's real character?
+- 16. Relate how Satan prevailed upon man to join him in the rebellion. - 17.
+How many commands did man transgress by the fall? - 18.
+Explain how Satan became the prince and ruler of his world. - 19.
+Explain how Satan tries to get man to reject God's law, and tell why. - 20.
+What does he lead sinners to believe that they are?
+Lesson XXVI, paragraphs 5-7. - 21.
+What may be said of Satan's real character?
 Ibid, paragraphs 9, 10.

+Note. - Further information on the rebellion in heaven and the fall of man may be obtained by reading Patriarchs and Prophets by E. G. White, Ch.
+Ill and XXIX; Great Controversy by the same auther, Ch.
+XXIX, and The Christian System by Alexander Campbell, Ch.
+VII.

+GOD VINDICATED

-LESSON XXVIII.
+LESSON XXVIII

-PLAN TO VINDICATE GOD.
+PLAN TO VINDICATE GOD